 A great, well established co-operative in Leeds who host ‘learning days’ so you can go and find out all about them.
 Their website has loads of inspirational ideas for co-operative living which they are happy to share.

 Self-help housing project in Leeds - helps to tackle homelessness by getting people with nowhere to live working together to reclaim empty homes.

-Housing Associations' Charitable Trust (HACT) case studies
+Housing Associations' Charitable Trust (HACT)

 Explore HACT to see how Housing Associations have been involved with –or have catalysed – opportunities for community action.